OfficeDev/office-js-docs-reference/docs/requirement-sets/common/ribbon-api-requirement-sets.md

 ## Support for version 1.1 in Office on Windows (subscription)

 The 1.1 version of the RibbonApi requirement set is supported in the Consumer Channel from Version 2006 (Build 13001.20498).
-That requirement set is also supported in the Semi-Annual Channel and Monthly Enterprise Channel builds available from July 14, 2020.
+That requirement set is also supported in the Semi-Annual Channel and Monthly Enterprise Channel builds available since July 14, 2020.
 The **minimum** supported builds for each channel are as follows:

 | Channel | Minimum version | Minimum build |
 |:-----|:-----|:-----|